Version 1.1

 Data Access and Storage Requirements

-Any data access or data storage requirement shall be handled by the service delivery team’s end, using or developing a backend API (shall be developed by the Service Delivery Team or by the Backend’s Support Team based on the requirements scoped for the service) and shall be exposed to DITS API Gateway (CyLogin Team) for the service to have access to.
-The DSF API Standard must be followed when developing the service API.
+Any data access or data storage requirement shall be handled by the service delivery team’s end, using or developing a backend API (shall be developed by the Service Delivery Team or by the Backend’s Support Team based on the requirements scoped for the service) and shall be exposed to CY Connect for the service to have access to.
+The DSF API Standard must be followed when developing the service api.

 Diagram 1.2